-Day 2: Birding Mabamba Swamp and transfer to Lake Mburo national park
+Day 2: Birding Mabamba Swamp and to Lake Mburo national park

-After this we transfer to Lake Mburo national park to continue birding.
+After this, transfer to Lake Mburo national park to continue birding.
 You will have some evening birding before retiring for the day.

 Day 3: Birding to Mgahinga Gorilla National Park

 Today, after an early breakfast we will bird to the south western corner of Uganda in the beautiful Mgahinga Gorilla National Park.
 This park is Uganda’s smallest national park but by far the most scenic.
 You will have several stopovers birding in specific swampy areas and agricultural lands for unique bird species.
 Eventually you will arrive at your lodge in the evening and prepare for the next day’s birding of Mgahinga gorilla national park for the Albertine rift endemics.

 Day 4: Birding in Mgahinga Gorilla National Park

 Mgahinga gorilla national park has about 180 recorded bird species, which include Albertine rift endemics.
 Today we traverse a variety of montane habitats along the Gorge trail seeking out the different bird species unique to this region.